(Last Updated on : 17/08/2017)

-Traditional Indian medicine reminds one of the ancient Indian health care systems popularly known as Ayurveda
+, metals and other ingredients.
+Traditional Indian Medicine reminds one of the ancient Indian health care systems popularly known as Ayurveda

 .
-Ayurveda is concerned with the protection of 'Ayus'which includes healthy living along with therapeutic measures that relate to physical, mental, social and spiritual harmony Ayurveda is also one among the few traditional systems of medicine to contain a sophisticated system of surgery (which is referred to as "salya-chikitsa").
+Ayurveda is concerned with the protection of Ayush which includes healthy living along with therapeutic measures that relate to physical, mental, social and spiritual harmony.

 The origin of this traditional Indian medicine, Ayurveda is stated to be a divine revelation of the ancient Indian creator Lord Brahma